nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: UC08 - Redo an undoable command**

+**MSS**

+1. User undo an undoable command (UC07).
+1. User requests to redo the command.
+1. FlashBack reverts to its previous state before undo command.

+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.